SatyJais/GoogleAds_CRMData_Dashboard/README.md

 <img src="assets/ConnectingtoLooker.png" alt="Bringing Data into BigQuery-Datawarehouse" style="width:70%; height:auto;">

-## Step 5 - Creating the dashboard and exposing GCLIDs for client to connect to their leads information (CRM)
+## Step 5 - Creating the dashboard and exposing GCLIDs (Google Click Ids) for the client to connect to their leads information (CRM)

 **Sample Dashboard images - **